 - Circular Systems: One-third (32%) of brands have programmes to take back and repair used products from customers – this may include individual repair by the brand, recycling materials into future products by the brand, or take-back programs.
 A small portion (14%) of brands indicate that a majority of their products are made with materials that can be recycled where their products are sold, yet two-thirds (63%) of brands report that they are incorporating circular design into packaging, which means incorporating materials such as pre-consumer waste or repurposing by-products of other manufacturing processes.

 The goals are set and the data is clear – it’s time to start coming together to advance across these key impact areas.
 It’s promising that the majority of brands are tracking worker rights, investing in emissions reduction, and working to integrate environmentally preferred materials in their products.
 Yet we also see opportunities for the industry to invest in and improve upon, particularly in how businesses can better integrate sustainability into their purchasing decisions, increase the number of products made with materials that can be recycled when they are sold, and accelerate take back and product repair programs.
-Readers can find a full review of the areas business should focus first on Page 2 of the report.
+Readers can find a full review of the areas business should focus first on Page 2 of the report to improve fashion industry sustainability.

 Several impact partners also joined Higg in providing information for The GFA Monitor, such as the Apparel Impact Institute and Social Labor Convergence Program, whom we’ve worked with to build assessments and data integrations that keep the industry operating out of a unified dataset.
 Other impact partners providing expertise included Ellen MacArthur Foundation, Fair Labor, and Textile Exchange Just as this report brings together multiple data streams, we’re also looking forward to opportunities to connect our customers with this data, helping businesses manage sustainability using supporting data from multiple industry experts.